ex033067/configs/linux/auto-change-wallpaper/README.md

 The script will only change your wallpaper when one automatic is set.
 Thus, to start the process, you must go to Ubuntu Settings and set one of them.

+You can create the file `~/.local/share/backgrounds/auto-wallpapers.disabled` to disable the routine.